j776w781/EECS-447-Project/Meeting_Logs.md

 - Nayyir: Look into MariaDB on the EECS Servers and use to work on section 4 of the requirements document.
 (Due 2/26)

 **Follow Up:** Next meeting scheduled for Wednesday, 2/26 at 5:00 PM.

+## **2/26/2025**
+**Time:** 5:00 PM
+**Location:** Virtual(Discord)
+**Objective:** Brainstorm conceptual design and begin ER diagram
+**Team Members Present:**
+**Tasks Completion Confirmation:**
+- Josh: Work on developing section 3, specifically section 3.1
+- Dylan: Work on developing section 3.
+Help with 3.1(functional requirements) and 3.2(data entities).
+- Aiham: Create a shareable ER Diagram document for next week's meeting.
+Flesh out section 3.2 (data entities) in requirements.
+- Ashley: Work on making section 2 more defined and presentable.
+- Nayyir: Look into MariaDB on the EECS Servers and use to work on section 4 of the requirements document.

+**Activities**
+- adfassdfasdf

+**Tasks Allocated:**
+- Josh:
+- Dylan:
+- Aiham:
+- Ashley:
+- Nayyir:

+**Follow Up:** Next meeting scheduled for Wednesday, 3/5 at 5:00 PM.